Berkeley Today Stories

 As part of the Charity Miles club, where students track physical activity to earn money for charity, Cynthia has been able to help a number of different organizations.
 Her efforts have helped Feeding America, Project RED, and the Wounded Warriors Project.
 “With limited time, I have been able to give back thanks to Charity Miles.
 I log in my times and miles when I go to the gym or even clean my house, and just like that, donations are being made,” said Cynthia.

 Cynthia credits Monique Allen, her peer mentor, who became a friend throughout the process.
 “When I first found out I made Dean’s List, Monique was the first person I called!
 Although she was no longer my mentor at that time, she was the first person I wanted to share my success with,” said Cynthia.

 So far, Cynthia has made Dean’s List every single semester.
-She also credits Amy Castillo, Assistant Dean of Student Development, Christie Nadratowski, Director of Student Development and Campus Life, and Sharon Goldstein, Campus Operating Officer, who have encouraged her every step of the way.
+She also credits Amy Castillo, Assistant Dean of Student Development, and Sharon Goldstein, Campus Operating Officer, who have encouraged her every step of the way.
 “They go out of their way to send me thoughtful notes or funny gifs via email.
 I know they believe in me and I’m appreciated,” shared Cynthia.

 The support Cynthia has received has inspired her to help others who might have felt the way she did starting school again.
 Cynthia is currently a mentor and has also worked on the Student Advisory Board.
 “I get excited everyday to log on and check in with my mentees, “shares Cynthia, “I am proud to be a student at Berkeley College, and I am grateful I get to share my experience with fellow students.”